HarshKapadia2/talks/mac-and-ip-routing/content.md

 -   Unless manually configured (in ARP tables), machines don't know the MAC addresses of the next hop machine.
 -   The [Address Resolution Protocol (ARP)](https://en.wikipedia.org/wiki/Address_Resolution_Protocol) helps get us the MAC address given the IP address of the required next hop.
+    -   ARP is a request and response protocol, where a machine broadcasts a request to all members in the subnet to get a MAC address for a particular IP address.
+Only the machine with the requested IP address responds to the requesting machine with its MAC address.
     -   How does one get/know the IP address of the next hop?
 It is usually manually configured in the IP routing table.
 The [Routing Example](#routing-example) section below covers this.
     -   Is ARP secure?
 Unfortunately not and is vulnerable to attacks like [ARP Spoofing](https://networking.harshkapadia.me/files/bu-cas-cs-558/assignments/e-mail-arp/index.html#_arp_spoofing).

+> Why can't we have constant/hard coded MAC addresses?
+>
+> NOTE: Remember that MAC addresses are manufacturer dependent and so are baked into a device.
+>
+> We could hard code MAC addresses and do away with ARP, but devices keep joining and leaving networks, leading to too many configuration overheads if MAC addresses were hard coded.
+Automatic initial MAC address discovery would be difficult without ARP as well and would have to be done manually for a device to be able to join the network.
+>
+> Also, the same IP address can have differences devices using it at various times.
+>
+> For example, a router will usually be available at the IP address `192.168.0.1` on a local network and it will have its own MAC address.
+If that router breaks down and needs to be replaced, the new router will be configured at the same IP address, but it will have a different MAC address.
+Hard coding the MAC address would lead to users having to manually re-configure it, which is not that great and adds complexity for non-technical users.
+>
+> Hard coding MAC addresses thus adds manual configuration complexities and with the frequency at which devices join and leave networks, it probably isn't a good idea to hard code MAC addresses.
+So ARP is a good idea.
+>
+> A parallel can be drawn from [IP addresses](https://networking.harshkapadia.me/ip), domain names and [DNS](https://networking.harshkapadia.me/dns), because domain names are not only easy to remember, but if IP addresses for a domain change, users don't have to care about it as they just use the domain name and rely on DNS to translate it to an IP address.
+Thus, it makes sense to have domain names rather than just using IP addresses.

 ## Simplified Typical Frame Structure